 1. Low Back Pain Is The #1 Cause Of Disability

 When it comes to debilitating conditions, low back pain tops the list as the leading cause of disability.
-An article published by the Lancet Global Burden Of Disease in 2010 found that low back pain was the leading cause of years lived with disability (YLD) and this has not really changed in over 20 years.
-Musculoskeletal conditions were as problematic then as they are now.
+An article published by the Lancet Global Burden Of Disease in 2010 found that low back pain was the leading cause of years lived with disability (YLD) and this hasn't really changed in over 20 years.
+Musculoskeletal conditions were as much of a problem then as they are now.
 We need to find better solutions to this chronic condition.

 2. Low Back Pain Increases With Age